ConnorMcCranie/DnD/gang_campaign/npc_location_index.md

 - member of the Secret Society of Super Squirrels
 - Tends to accidentally interefere in matters that he's trying to avoid affecting

+##### Thalia Ironhand
+  > Thalia Ironhand is a sturdy dwarf, standing at about 4 feet tall, with a robust and muscular build that speaks to her years spent at the forge.
+Thalia sports a thick, intricately braided beard that reaches down to her chest, adorned with small metal beads and decorative clasps that reflect her craftsmanship.

 ##### Timothias

 - Surprisingly fiesty old man who lives in Owen's Outpost